Carcinisation

 Porcelain crabs resemble true crabs, but are more closely related to squat lobsters and hermit crabs.

 Carcinisation (American English: carcinization) is a form of convergent evolution in which non-crab crustaceans evolve a crab-like body plan.
 The term was introduced into evolutionary biology by Lancelot Alexander Borradaile, who described it in 1916 as "the many attempts of Nature to evolve a crab".

+Carcinisation has been observed most often in species of infraorder Anomura, and is characterized by a flattened and widened carapace, fused sternites, and a bent and flattened pleon.
+It is hypothesized to offer the selective advantages of protecting vital organs and allowing organisms to more easily escape predators on the ocean floor.

+An obscure phenomenon for much of the time since its discovery, carcinisation has become more widely known since 2019, having been the subject of a popular internet meme.

 Definition

-The term was stated by Lancelot Alexander Borradaile in 1916 that:
+The term was introduced by Lancelot Alexander Borradaile in 1916, with the words: